i-aldarmaki/ibrahim.github.io/README.md

 ### About:
 I am a recent graduate holding a bachelors degree in Electronics and Electrical Engineering (EEE).
-I enjoy learning new things and working on interesting projects.
-Recently, I started making some of my projects open to the public.

-I am very interested in how (well) we can extract information from data.
-From a signal processing (and many other things like probability theory etc.)  prospective, I try to understand why these things work.
+I’m currently working as a researcher in the Natural Language Processnig department (NLP) at MBZUAI.
+I have previously worked in signal processing and deep learning within the Institute for Imaging, Data, and Communications (IDCOM) at the University of Edinburgh.
+I have also working in planetary and atmospheric physics at MBRSC within the Emirates Mars Mission science team.

+Today, sensors are found everywhere, collecting large amounts of data.
+I’m interested in the way we can extract information from these data and how these algorithms are capable of doing this.
+I’m also interested in applying these techniques in solving a wide range of problems.

 ### Open-Source Projects:
+I have recently started sharing some of my projects to the public!
+So, here is a list of my open-source projects.
 \- Coming Soon : Audio Equalizer ()

 \- Navigating Through The Unknown (Adaptive Filtering + Kalman Filter)